madnuttah/unbound-docker/doc/README.md

 Create a new entry for cachedb in your `unbound.conf` with the content of this [`cachedb.conf`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/cachedb.conf) or put the file in your `conf.d` directory if you use the structured directories.

-You can verify the connection to redis in the `unbound.log` or by typing `docker logs unbound` in the shell (for alternative methods like monitoring using the `redis-cli` consult the corresponding documentation):
+You can verify the connection to redis in the `unbound.log` or by typing `docker logs unbound` in the shell:

 ```
 ...